MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 The following prerequisites must be in place before you can provision your Commerce environment:

 - You have access to the Microsoft Dynamics Lifecycle Services (LCS) portal.
-- You are an existing Microsoft Dynamics 365 partner or customer and have a project already created and available to use in LCS.
+- You are an existing Microsoft Dynamics 365 partner or customer and have an implementation project already created and available to use in LCS.
 - You have administrator access to your Microsoft Azure subscription, or you're in contact with a subscription administrator who can assist you if required.
 - You have your Azure Active Directory (Azure AD) tenant ID available.
 - You have created an Azure AD security group that can be used as an e-Commerce system admin group, and you have its ID available.